nickdrozd/lispinc/README.md

 * There is rudimentary syntax checking, but any other error unceremoniously crashes the entire interpreter.
 Figure out an error-checking system (although as SICP says, "this is lots of work" and "this is a major project").

+* Add documentation to individual functions.

+* Figure out how to format this readme.

 BACKGROUND